Server

 💡

-Using fetch method
+Using the fetch Function

-router.fetch is compliant with WHATWG fetch (opens in a new tab) API.
+The router.fetch is compliant with the WHATWG fetch API.

 import { router } from './router'